cryptexfinance/contracts/docs/RewardHandler.md

 ### `lastTimeRewardApplicable() → uint256` (public)

-Returns the minimun between current block timestamp or the finish period of rewards.
+Returns the minimum between current block timestamp or the finish period of rewards.